 3 Solid Principles for Stronger Relationships

 It is estimated that over 99% of counseling is relationship counseling.
 70% of people who are fired are fired because they did not get along or fit in.
 A 20-year Harvard study showed that relationships affect physical health more than food, exercise, or even genetic makeup.
 It is plain to see that relationships are significant.
 Even Jesus said there is no commandment greater than loving God and loving people (Mark 12:30-31).
-As we enter the month of February, the month for relationship and romance, let’s take a look at 3 solid principles for stronger relationships.
+Let’s take a look at 3 solid principles for stronger relationships.

 Make people feel understood and appreciated.
 46% of people who leave their job say it is because they didn’t feel respected or appreciated.
 Make sure your respect is genuine.
 Les Giblin says, “You can’t make the other fellow feel important in your presence if you secretly feel that he is a nobody.”